I’ve been chasing Feinman since I was twenty-one. By that, I mean beyond the man himself, and more the ideal of true love and all its promise.

-“It’s always a good time for champagne,” he says, and laughs.
+“It’s always a good day for champagne,” he says, and laughs.

 And honestly, we just sat in silence then as we waited for the waiter to return.
-Not an awkward silence, mind you, but one that sort of blanketed us in a familiar comfort…well, like a perfectly cool breeze that glides across you on a summer afternoon across Lake Michigan.
+Not an awkward silence, mind you, but the kind that blankets you in a familiar comfort, well, like a perfectly cool breeze that glides across you on a summer afternoon as you drive around Lake Michigan.
 I thought I could even hear birds chirping.
 The champagne arrived and we lifted our glasses to each other.

 © 2017, Mary Corbin.